 The LCFS requires regulated parties to reduce the carbon intensity of their transportation fuel pools by at least 10 percent by 2020.
 To this end, separate compliance schedules establish yearly CI targets through 2020 for gasoline, diesel, and their substitutes.
 During the early years, the “back-loaded” LCFS sets modest targets to allow for the long-term development of lower-CI fuels, needed to meet the standard later in the decade (see Appendix A), and for increased market penetration by alternative-fueled vehicles using such lower-CI fuels.
 Meeting the targets may be achieved through various means, including but not limited to, purchasing low-CI biofuels, using credits previously generated, or acquiring credits from other parties to offset deficits.

-For this review, the Panel was interested in the following: the capability of regulated parties to meet the targets in the near- and mid-term; the generation of credits to assist compliance in later years; the compliance challenges regulated parties might encounter in later years; and whether current data, coupled with plausible assumptions, are sufficient to estimate compliance capability for the next several years.
+For this review, the Panel was interested in the following: the capability of regulated parties to meet the targets in the near- and mid-term; the generation of credits to assist compliance in later years; the compliance challenges regulated parties might encounter in later years; and whether current data, coupled with illustrative assumptions, are sufficient to estimate compliance capability for the next several years.

 While this chapter provides staff’s review of these topics with the Panel’s input, it is important to reiterate that this 2011 evaluation was conducted during the first year of full program implementation.
 This assessment is based on the best information available, including the information from the first year of program implementation.
 Staff anticipates that more extensive data, reflecting actual compliance and investment strategies being used by regulated parties, would be available by the next scheduled formal review in 2014.
 Staff also plans to continue to update the Board on the implementation of the LCFS between the formal reviews.